 If you don’t have writer contacts, its well worth joining Twitter’s or Instagram’s writing community.
 (For advice on getting started, see this post.)
 Whether you’ve made writer friends and chatted about your novel, or are new to either social media, you can post asking who’s willing to trade feedback (or just asking for beta readers, but you’re more likely to get a critical reader if you’re willing to be one).

 I’d share a brief blurb of your work (use a paragraph long pitch for Insta or as a graphic on Twitter, if you’ve written one).
 I’d also mention if you’re willing to trade just opening chapters, even if you’d ideally like feedback on the whole novel.
 My last round of chapter swaps was going to be opening chapters only, but it became the opening third of the novel, so you never know.
 I’d also mention any genres you prefer to read or prefer your critique partner to write.
 You’ll need relevant hashtags too -see below- but don’t use as many as I have on the right, when I was new to Twitter.
 A hashtag for CP’s, one for beta readers and one for your genre should be enough on Twitter.

 On Twitter I suggest including #CritiquePartner and or #BetaReaders in your tweet, and searching both in the search bar, to see who else is looking for critical readers and reply to any likely seeming people seeking critique partners.

 Hosted Critical Reader Meet Ups on Twitter

 #BetaBash by @Madeline_Pine is a quarterly event to help writers and beta readers get to know each other.
-This is a series of hosted prompts you can find on the hashtag and tweet about your writing in reply to, including the blurb, audience age and genre for potential beta readers.
-For more details, see their website.
+Its a series of hosted prompts findable on the hashtag, which you can tweet your reply to (on the tag), including your blurb, audience age and genre for potential beta readers to see.